SimonDaNinja/MineSweeper/README.md

 You can also just remove them and the places they're used in.
 If you remove "CompareToHighScore()", you lose the highscore functionality.
-If you remove "clear", the screen won't be cleared between moves, making for a less seemless playing experience.
+If you remove "clear", the screen won't be cleared between moves, making for a less seamless playing experience.
 But the basic functionality should still work.

 This program uses the following libraries: